Queen's Summer Engineering academy

 Should this change, QSEA Senior and Intermediate students (both residence and commuter) will receive a lunch in the cafeteria while residence option students will also receive breakfast and dinner in the cafeteria.
 The fees for these meals are included in your program fee.

 Queen’s University is NOT a nut-free environment.
 Queen’s Food Services works closely with all students and guests to campus who self-identify their allergies and food restrictions to make appropriate accommodations.
 Therefore, it is important to provide Connections with all necessary dietary and medical information when registering and update us on any changes to your medical history so that we can ensure you have a safe and enjoyable dining experience while you are on campus.

 We want students to be comfortable during their full day of classes.
 Residence option students leave for breakfast in the morning and do not return to their residence until the end of classes.
 We ask students to abstain from bringing or wearing clothing items with inappropriate language or images.

 Some courses may require specific clothing (i.e. long pants, closed toe shoes) for safety purposes.
 Please be sure to bring at least one pair of closed-toe shoes and long pants.

-Students who have selected the residence option will check in to one of our premium residence buildings on the sunday afternoon prior to the start of program.
+Typically, students who have selected the residence option will check in to one of our premium residence buildings on the Sunday afternoon prior to the start of program.

 Students will be assigned (randomly) in single rooms.
 These single rooms are connected by an adjoining bathroom and therefore the residence floors will be segregated by gender.
 Premium residence buildings are climate controlled, and students do not need to bring bedding.
 Participants will be sent a complete list of items to bring to residence closer to the start of QSEA.